udaan-iitt/editions/2023_Spring/resume-article.md

 ### Catering the resumé to the job description

 We talked about how companies are going to be looking for the “best fit” candidate for the job.
-It consequently follows that a single resume cannot be the ‘best’ fit for every job.
+It consequently follows that a single resumé cannot be the ‘best’ fit for every job.
 Tailoring your resumé to fit the requirement is going to be crucial in convincing the recruiter that you are the best fit.
-You’re probably thinking, “So do I make a new resume every time I apply for a job?”.
+You’re probably thinking, “So do I make a new resumé every time I apply for a job?”.

 The answer is - No; At least not from scratch.

-First, analyse what are the kind of jobs you are applying for, and make a generic resume for these broad categories.
-For example, if you are applying for a job in the domain “A”, you would have a generic resume that shows educational qualifications in “A” like details of your Degree, any courses completed etc., followed by any Previous Job experiences or Positions of Responsibilities that will be a testament to your skill in the domain.
-Thus you can have a generic resume for each Interested Domain like a  Software Engineer role, or a Product Design Engineer.
+First, analyse what are the kind of jobs you are applying for, and make a generic resumé for these broad categories.
+For example, if you are applying for a job in the domain “A”, you would have a generic resumé that shows educational qualifications in “A” like details of your Degree, any courses completed etc., followed by any Previous Job experiences or Positions of Responsibilities that will be a testament to your skill in the domain.
+Thus you can have a generic resumé for each Interested Domain like a  Software Engineer role, or a Product Design Engineer.
 This step, ideally, would be done before you target any companies, as soon as you identify your area(s) of interest.

-The next step would be once you identify the company you’re sending your resume to.
+The next step would be once you identify the company you’re sending your resumé to.
 Review the job description carefully.
 Putting yourself in the recruiter’s shoes, analyse the list of skills/ qualities you would look for that corresponds to the job description.
-Now that you know what the job description wants out of a candidate, give those skills, experiences, courses, etc. priority in your resume.
+Now that you know what the job description wants out of a candidate, give those skills, experiences, courses, etc. priority in your resumé.
 Make sure they stand out.
-If your resume contains a list of skills, make sure the most relevant ones are at the top, and the least relevant ones are at the bottom.
+If your resumé contains a list of skills, make sure the most relevant ones are at the top, and the least relevant ones are at the bottom.
 Additionally, if some skills are outright absolutely unnecessary for this job, remove them and free up space for more useful information.
 Using the language from the job description will show that you are a good fit for the role, and this will increase your chances of getting an interview.

 - - -